corpuschat/docs/overview/about.md

 ---
 title: What is Corpus?
-description: Corpus delivers AI answers on the public and private sources you trained it on.
+description: Corpus is a customer support chatbot powered by artificial intelligence (AI), designed to automate and streamline customer service operations.
 ---

-Title: What is Corpus?
-An Introductory Guide
+# What is Corpus?

+## An introductory guide to Corpus and its features

 Corpus is a customer support chatbot powered by artificial intelligence (AI), designed to automate and streamline customer service operations.
 With Corpus, over 50% of customer support requests can be resolved instantly by providing timely responses to customer inquiries around the clock.